The Female Man: Structure and format

 The novel is divided into nine parts, with each further divided into chapters.
 The sections of the novel are usually dedicated to one character's perspective, but often the point of view changes between the four characters and skips from location and time.
 It is often unclear who is speaking and as a result, creates confusion in the narration.
 The constant switching in point of view represents the women's, and Russ's, resistance to the male dominated genre.
 Joanna, Janet, and Jael's perspectives are told in first person narrative, but they often refer to themselves in the third person while the narration is still through their point of view.
 Laura Wilding is the only minor character to have the narrative told through her perspective.
-Jeannine's perspective is told solely through a third person narrative until she begins to question her role in a patriarchcy and is absorbed in the first person point of view in the final chapter:We got up and paid our quintuple bill; then we went out onto the street.
+Jeannine's perspective is told solely through a third person narrative until she begins to question her role in a patriarchy and is absorbed in the first person point of view in the final chapter:We got up and paid our quintuple bill; then we went out onto the street.
 I said goodbye and went off with Laur, I, Janet; I also watched them go, I, Joanna; forever I went off to show Jael the city, I Jeaninne, I Jael, I myself. (p.
 212) Joanna describes writing the novel, and acknowledges the audience in the final chapter.
 She describes her style of narration as feminine: I have no structure…my thoughts seep out shapelessly like menstrual fluid, it is all very female and deep and full of essences, it is very primitive and full of ‘and’s,’ it is called ‘run-on sentences'. (p.
 137).
 Joanna also inserts imaginary conversations in the form of a script that demonstrate her frustration with men.
 There are also poems, and Janet often gives background history on Whileaway, including citing a Whileaway philosopher, to provide insight on her culture.
 Jael is introduced in part two, signaled by an italicized text; however, her story begins in part eight with a repetition of the italicized chapter.
 It is not until part eight that the novel focuses on Jael and formally introduces her.

 Literary significance and reception

-As the feminist movement began to gain attention, however, many regarded the novel as one of the most influential works in feminist literature and its wide acceptance heralded the start of feminist science fiction.
+As the feminist movement began to gain attention, many regarded the novel as one of the most influential works in feminist literature and its wide acceptance heralded the start of feminist science fiction.
 Upon its release, the novel was received favorably.